 Discover London's best places to wine and dine outdoors

 London has plenty of cafés, bars and restaurants that let you take it outside.
 Though for every rose-trimmed terrace there's a caff with tables plonked next to traffic lights – so it helps to know where the good ones are.
 Here's our area-by-area outdoor guide.
 Do you agree with the choices?
 Use the comments box below or tweet your suggestions.

 The only thing better than getting a table inside this Exmouth market hotspot is getting one outside.
 You can request one of the 20-odd alfresco seats, but there are no guarantees, so arrive early to snag a plum spot.
 The three large communal tables, rough-hewn from reclaimed scaffolding, sit under a retractable awning, providing shelter should the heavens open – with the other four, you’ll just have to take your chances.
 There’s an extensive selection of deservedly popular small plates and a handful of mains.
 The vibe is laid-back, and service is invariably warm and sunny, even if the weather isn’t.

 - 11-13 Exmouth Market, EC1R 4QD

 Although Clerkenwell Kitchen no longer takes bookings for its six outdoor tables, it’s still well worth trying your luck by just showing up.
 The alfresco area, in a quiet courtyard surrounded by tall office buildings, has a lovely flowerbed and perky sun umbrellas to enhance your enjoyment of the daily changing, seasonal, organic fare.
-The Kitchen is licensed (a glass of house wine costs £5.50), the service friendly and the atmosphere relaxed.
+The Kitchen is licensed, the service friendly and the atmosphere relaxed.

 - 27 Clerkenwell Close, EC1R 0AT